casper-vdb/Casper/README.md

 ---

+- [Benchmarks Guide](docs/benchmarks.md) — For details on how to reproduce these benchmarks yourself (rps and recall).

 ## HNSW

 Casper features a highly efficient **HNSW (Hierarchical Navigable Small World)** index, providing fast and accurate similarity search.